apache/kyuubi/docs/extensions/engines/spark/rules.md

 3. Put the Kyuubi Spark SQL extension jar `kyuubi-extension-spark-*.jar` into `$SPARK_HOME/jars`
 4. Enable `KyuubiSparkSQLExtension`, i.e. add a config into `$SPARK_HOME/conf/spark-defaults.conf`, `spark.sql.extensions=org.apache.kyuubi.sql.KyuubiSparkSQLExtension`

+Now, you can enjoy the Kyuubi SQL Extension.

+## Additional Configurations

-Now, you can enjoy the Kyuubi SQL Extension, and also Kyuubi provides some configs to make these feature easy to use.
+Kyuubi provides some configs to make these feature easy to use.

 Name | Default Value | Description | Since
 --- | --- | --- | ---